AGSolT/SolAR/README.md

 - **SmartContract_folder**: The folder where the smart contracts that are to be tested are stored.

 ## Debugging
 As SolAR runs, it outputs logging information to two different files.
-The `SolMOSA.log`-file can be found for both the [DynaMOSA]() and the [Fuzzer]() implementation.
+The `SolMOSA.log`-file can be found in the code folder for both the [DynaMOSA](./DynaMOSA/SolMOSA) and the [Fuzzer](./Fuzzer/FuzzerCode) implementation.
 This is the main log for running the SolAR code.
 In the same directory, there will be a `Ganache-interaction.log` that tracks the interaction with the blockchain environment.